Mike Jerrick

-Michael Eugene Joseph Jerrick (born July 3, 1950) is a news anchor and a former co-host with Juliet Huddy of the morning program The Morning Show with Mike and Juliet, which began in January, 2007.
-The last "live" episode of the show aired on June 12, 2009.
+Michael Eugene Joseph Jerrick (born July 3, 1950) is a news anchor and a former co-host with Juliet Huddy of the morning program The Morning Show with Mike and Juliet, which began in January 2007.
+The last live episode of the show aired in June 2009.
 He has formerly co-hosted with Huddy DaySide and has both been the co-host and current fill-in host on Fox & Friends on the Fox News Channel.
 Jerrick now co-hosts Good Day Philadelphia on WTXF.

 Life and career

-Jerrick was raised in Wichita, and attended Chaplain Kapaun Memorial High School, a Jesuit-run boys' school (now defunct; merged to become Kapaun Mount Carmel Catholic High School).
-The Wichita native started his career at Topeka's WIBW-TV in Kansas (when colleague Steve Doocy was at WIBW's crosstown rival, KSNT-TV).
+Jerrick was raised in Wichita.
+He attended Chaplain Kapaun Memorial High School, a Jesuit-run boys' school, which later merged to become Kapaun Mount Carmel Catholic High School.
+The Wichita native started his career at Topeka's WIBW-TV in Kansas, when colleague Steve Doocy was at WIBW's crosstown rival, KSNT-TV.
 Jerrick later worked at WNYW in New York as a producer and later host, before moving to San Francisco's KPIX-TV.

 During the mid-80s, Jerrick served as co-host for the USA Network afternoon talk show Alive and Well.
-He also appeared on HBO's World Entertainment Report, before moving to the Sci-Fi Channel's Sci-Fi Buzz and later hosting What's News on America's Talking, a short-lived cable news channel.
-Soon after, he hosted CNBC's America After Hours, and moved to WTXF as the morning host on Good Day Philadelphia before coming to the Fox News Channel in 2002.
+He hosted two unsold game show pilots, What Are My True Colors in 1987 and Perfect Match in 1991 He also appeared on HBO's World Entertainment Report, before moving to the Sci-Fi Channel's Sci-Fi Buzz and later hosting What's News on America's Talking, a short-lived cable news channel.
+Soon after, he hosted CNBC's America After Hours, and moved to WTXF as the morning host on Good Day Philadelphia.
+He came to the Fox News Channel in 2002.

-After his daytime talk show, The Morning Show with Mike & Juliet, was cancelled, Jerrick returned to Philadelphia, and now co-hosts Fox 29's Good Day Philadelphia, and occasionally is called back to New York as a substitute on Fox & Friends Weekend.
+After his daytime talk show, The Morning Show with Mike & Juliet, was cancelled, Jerrick returned to Philadelphia, and now co-hosts Fox 29's Good Day Philadelphia.
+He is occasionally called back to New York as a substitute on Fox & Friends Weekend.